Dr. Melfi is brutally attacked.

 Tony doesn’t even remember that he was supposed to keep a record of his thoughts and associations over the last couple of days.
 Melfi gets frustrated.
 How can she help a man who is not willing to help himself?
-Taking Richard and Dr. Kupferberg’s advice, she begins the process of halting Tony’s therapy, bringing him a brochure for treatment somewhere else.
+Taking the advice of Richard and Dr. Kupferberg, she begins the process of halting Tony’s therapy, bringing him a brochure for treatment somewhere else.

 The violation of Jennifer Melfi in the stairway of her office building is perhaps the most visceral, credible depiction of rape that has ever been seen on American television.
 The entire attack is about a minute long, and Chase pulls no punches in that long minute.
 Nor does he include any gratuitous moments.
 In her essay, “Tony’s Options: The Sopranos and the Televisuality of the Gangster Genre,” Martha Nochimson does an excellent breakdown of the scene.
 She notes that the brutality of the attack is emphasized by the dark color scheme, the cold building materials of the stairway, the lack of sunlight, and the absence of all sounds other than Melfi’s screams and the rapist’s grunts.
 By shooting the rape through the black bars of the staircase, our sense of Melfi’s entrapment is heightened.
 Martha continues:

 The supreme achievement of the composition is to dehumanize the act as few media portrayed rape scenes do.
 The aesthetics of the sequence convey the essence of rape as anger and hatred, leaving not a shred of romanticized intensity for old stereotypes to cling to.